 Senior officials sent to “secure safety” of hunting party which had entered southern Iraq “with official permission”.

-Qatar has repeatedly said its nationals had crossed into Iraqi territory with an official permit from the Iraqi interior ministry.
+Qatar had said earlier its nationals crossed into Iraqi territory with an official permit from Iraq’s interior ministry.

 Faleh al-Zayadi, the governor of Muthanna province, where the hunters were seized, told AFP at the time that “a number of members” of the Qatari ruling family were among those taken.

 He said the kidnappers were heavily armed and travelled in dozens of vehicles.

 A foreign ministry spokesman told AFP that negotiations were continuing with the Iraqi government to try to secure the release of the remaining abductees.

 Earlier this year, Doha said Baghdad had a “responsibility” to free all those who had been kidnapped.